lightblueseas/jcommons-lang/README.md

 `<major>.<minor>.<patch>`

+For more information on SemVer you can visit [semver.org](http://semver.org/).

 The only exception from the official guidelines are the following:

 If the minor and patch version ends with a zero then the minor and the patch can be omitted.